joyfullyx/readme-gen/READMEgenerated.md

 8. [License](#license)

 ## Installation
 npm i

 ## Usage
-iniate with node index.js in the terminal
+the application can be initated by typing node index.js to the console, which will render a series of prompts in the console to the user.
+The user's answers to those prompts will then be generated into the appropriate sections on the README file

 ## License

 License: MIT

 ## Contributing
-Joy
+Joy Rhee

 ## Tests
 not available at this time